In this article

 Unique subscribers who clicked (20) / Number of unique opens (100) = 20% campaign engagement rate

 We've also created a unique formula to calculate subscriber engagement scores and ratings (stars) in WordFly.
 This data can help you better target the right subscriber with the right message.
-You can learn more about this in our post, What is Subscriber Engagement Rating?
+Learn more about this in our article, What is Subscriber Engagement Rating?